RoryBrennan1999/PythonCompiler/README.md

 - Writes input to list file with errors pointed out (if present)
 - Generates an AST
 - Provides optimizations on the AST
-- Generates machine code using LVM from the AST
+- Generates machine code using LLVM from the AST